If you have significant dysarthria that makes your speech difficult to understand, these suggestions may help you communicate more effectively:

 - Use shortcuts.
 Create drawings and diagrams or use photos during conversations, so you don't have to say everything.
 Gesturing or pointing to an object also can help convey your message.

 If you have a family member or friend with dysarthria, the following suggestions may help you better communicate with that person:

 April 24, 2015

 - Look at the person when he or she is speaking.

 - Tell the person if you're having trouble understanding.

 - Keep paper and pencils or pens readily available.

 - Help the person with dysarthria create a book of words, pictures and photos to assist with conversations.

 - Involve the person with dysarthria in conversations as much as possible.

 - Talk normally.
-Many people with dysarthria can understand others without difficulty.
-If that's the case for your loved one, there's no need to slow down or speak loudly when you talk.
+Many people with dysarthria understand others without difficulty, so there's no need to slow down or speak loudly when you talk.

 You Are ...
 The Campaign for Mayo Clinic